Train Your Brain: Powerful Gesture Drawing Exercise

 If you are in the very earliest stages of learning to draw, the first 6 months for example, I’d say don’t do this yet.
 Instead, continue to learn to observe and try to draw what you see, and keep this exercise for later on when you’re a little more comfortable with figure drawing.
 Beginners with a little bit more experience can get a lot out of this exercise.
 You’ll learn to observe what really matters, because you won’t be able to remember much more than the essentials.
 You’ll find major gaps in your understanding of the figure, like I did when I tried it years ago.

 If you really struggle with quicker poses, you could consider giving yourself longer timeframes for this exercise.
 You’ll still get a lot out of it, and it might be more fruitful.
 You could even give yourself 5 or 10 minutes for each drawing.
 If you extend the overall time, also extend the time you give yourself to observe the reference for the memory drawing.
 Instead of 20-50 seconds, take 1 or 2 minutes to observe.
 Intermediate and advanced artists will get a lot out of this exercise.
-You are reaching a point where you have a lot of knowledge and skill, so this is great to find the gaps that you need to work on next, plus it reinforces your simplification skills.
+You are reaching a point where you have a lot of knowledge and skill, and this is a great way to find the gaps that you need to work on next, plus it reinforces your simplification skills.

 This helps you draw from imagination too